Cat Information

 Expect accidents.
 Your kitten is only a baby and is still learning what is expected of him.
 Do not punish a kitten by rubbing his nose in the accident as this does not work.
 All it will teach the kitten to do is to fear you.
 Praise good behaviour and try to keep a closer eye on your kitten in future.

 If you catch your kitten in the act quickly pick him up and take him quickly to the litter box.
-Say words such as 'Ah Ah' or 'No' in an unhappy voice when he is toileting in the wrong place and then praise him and tell him what a good boy he is while you have him placed in the litter.
+Say words such as ‘Ah Ah’ or ‘No’ in an unhappy voice when he is eliminating in the wrong place and then praise him and tell him what a good boy he is while you have him placed in the litter.

 Read this article on 10 Reasons why your cat won't use the litter box